San Diego Education Report

 "Documents do not automatically become privileged simply because they are transmitted to, or

-.
+reviewed by, an attorney.
 What is privileged is the fact that a particular document has been provided to the

-not the document itself or the information it contains,
+attorney, for purposes of soliciting legal advice -- not the document itself or the information it contains,

-unless the document was prepared specifically for the purpose of soliciting the attorney’s advice
+unless the document was prepared specifically for the purpose of soliciting the attorney’s advice.

 Correspondence that is forwarded to an attorney for some purpose other than obtaining legal advice is not